 So can UTIs actually cause infertility?
 Well, yes and no. In western society, we love black and white systems of cause and effect, but the real answers are usually gray.
 In most cases, the reasons why a couple can’t conceive are multifaceted—and in my experience, recurrent UTIs are a common piece of the infertility puzzle.

-UTIs are caused by a variety of factors, such as having sex too often or not enough, not drinking enough water and/or not vacating your bladder often enough, using chemical spermicides, taking antibiotics too often, using harsh chemical soaps and vaginal care products, a high sugar & refined carb diet, menopause/amenorrhea (low estrogen), and using birth control pills (hormone imbalance).
+UTIs are caused by a variety of factors, such as having sex too often or not enough, not drinking enough water and/or not emptying your bladder often enough, using chemical spermicides, taking antibiotics too often, using harsh chemical soaps and vaginal care products, a high sugar & refined carb diet, menopause/amenorrhea (low estrogen), and using birth control pills (hormone imbalance).

-Essentially, anything that throws off the natural balance of your urinary tract (including hormone imbalance), can make it harder for your body to fight off infection, and therefore make you more susceptible to UTIs.
+Essentially, anything that throws off the natural balance of your urinary tract (including a hormone imbalance), can make it harder for your body to fight off infection, and therefore make you more susceptible to UTIs.

 Unfortunately the most common treatment for a UTI is antibiotics—which, for someone who suffers from them regularly, can significantly exacerbate the problem.